Adrian Dantley: Utah Jazz

 In Utah, Dantley reached his peak establishing his reputation as a prolific scorer, twice leading the league in scoring (in 1981 and 1984).
 He averaged over 30 points per game each season between 1981 and 1984, during which he achieved his single game scoring record: 57 points in a 131–124 win over the Bulls on December 4, 1982.
 Dantley missed 60 games in 1983 after tearing ligaments in his right wrist.
 In 1984, Dantley recorded his postseason career high in single game scoring, 46 points in a Western Conference Semifinals Game 5 win over the Suns.
 However, the Jazz would go on to lose the series.
 That offseason, he was named the NBA Comeback Player of the Year.

 In his seven years with the Jazz, Dantley picked up all six of his All-Star appearances and two All-NBA second-team honors.
 During the 1980 NBA All-Star Game, Dantley was the first Utah Jazz player (since the team moved from New Orleans) to play in an All-Star game, and led the West in scoring with 23 points during a 144–136 loss.
 The total would also be the highest amount Dantley would score in his six All-Star games.
 Dantley's 1980–1984 seasons include two of the top three and four of the top seven spots in true shooting percentage for players averaging at least 30 points per game.
+Dantley's relationship with head coach Frank Layden began to deteriorate when he had held out the first six games of the 1984–85 season and it grew worse from there.
+The following season he was sent home for a game after defending rookie Karl Malone in an argument with Layden (after Malone missed free throws late in a game) and was symbolically fined "30 dimes".
+Dantley would be forced to miss the entire first round of the 1986 NBA Playoffs due to muscle spasms in his lower back to Layden's dismay, causing him to look for trade destinations for Dantley.
+In his absence, the Jazz would lose in 4 games to the Dallas Mavericks.

-On August 21, 1986, because of a deteriorated relationship with head coach Frank Layden over his contract negotiations, he was traded with second-round draft choices in 1987 (#38-Norris Coleman) and 1990 (#49-Phil Henderson) to the Detroit Pistons in exchange for shooting guard Kelly Tripucka and center Kent Benson.
+On August 21, 1986, after dispute over his contract negotiations with Layden, he was traded with second-round draft choices in 1987 (#38-Norris Coleman) and 1990 (#49-Phil Henderson) to the Detroit Pistons in exchange for shooting guard Kelly Tripucka and center Kent Benson.
+Team president Dave Checketts stated at the time of the trade: "We knew we had to get rid of him and we were never so happy to get rid of a guy in the history of the franchise.”
+As it turned out, Tripucka and Benson would play a combined three seasons for Utah.